 Look back to the optimization problem.
-As $\lambda \to \infty$ , any curvature at all becomes infinitely costly, and only linear functions are allowed.
+As $\lambda \to \infty$, any curvature at all becomes infinitely costly, and only linear functions are allowed.
 But we know how to minimize mean squared error with linear functions, that's OLS.
 So we understand that limit.

-On the other hand, as $\lambda \to 0$ , we decide that we don't care about curvature.
+On the other hand, as $\lambda \rightarrow 0$, we decide that we don't care about curvature.
 In that case, we can always come up with a function which just interpolates between the data points, an interpolation spline passing exactly through each point.
 More specifically, of the infinitely many functions which interpolate between those points, we pick the one with the minimum average curvature.

-&lt;sup>1Can you explain why it is linear outside the data range, in terms of the optimization problem?
+1Can you explain why it is linear outside the data range, in terms of the optimization problem?

-At intermediate values of $\lambda$ , $\widehat{\mu}{\lambda}$ becomes a function which compromises between having low curvature, and bending to approach all the data points closely (on average).
-The larger we make $\lambda$ , the more curvature is penalized.
+At intermediate values of λ , \hat{r}{λ} becomes a function which compromises between having low curvature, and bending to approach all the data points closely (on average).
+The larger we make λ , the more curvature is penalized.
 There is a bias-variance trade-off here.
-As $\lambda$ grows, the spline becomes less sensitive to the data, with lower variance to its predictions but more bias.
-As $\lambda$ shrinks, so does bias, but variance grows.
-For consistency, we want to let $\lambda \to 0$ as $n \to \infty$ , just as, with kernel smoothing, we let the bandwidth $b \to 0$ while $a \to \infty$ .
+As λ grows, the spline becomes less sensitive to the data, with lower variance to its predictions but more bias.
+As λ shrinks, so does bias, but variance grows.
+For consistency, we want to let $\lambda \to 0$ as $n \to \infty$, just as, with kernel smoothing, we let the bandwidth $h \to 0$ while $n \to \infty$.

 We can also think of the smoothing spline as the function which minimizes the mean squared error, subject to a constraint on the average curvature.
-This turns on a general corresponds between penalized optimization and optimization under constraints, which is explored in Appendix H.5.
-The short version is that each level of $\lambda$ corresponds to imposing a cap on how much curvature the function is allowed to have, on average, and the spline we fit with that $\lambda$ is the MSE-minimizing curve subject to that constraint.
-As we get more data, we have more information about the true regression function and can relax the constraint (let $\lambda$ shrink) without losing reliable estimation.
+This turns on a general corresponds between penalized optimization and optimization under constraints, which is explored in Appendix E. The short version is that each level of λ corresponds to imposing a cap on how much curvature the function is allowed to have, on average, and the spline we fit with that λ is the MSE-minimizing curve subject to that constraint.2 As we get more data, we have more information about the true regression function and can relax the constraint (let λ shrink) without losing reliable estimation.

-It will not surprise you to learn that we select $\lambda$ by cross-validation.
+It will not surprise you to learn that we select λ by cross-validation.
 Ordinary k-fold CV is entirely possible, but leave-one-out CV works quite well for splines.
-In fact, the default in most spline software is either leave-one-out CV, or the even faster approximation called "generalized cross-validation" or GCV (see §3.4.3).
+In fact, the default in most spline software is either leave-one-out CV, or an even faster approximation called "generalized cross-validation" or GCV.
+The details of how to rapidly compute the LOOCV or GCV scores are not especially important for us, but can be found, if you want them, in many books, such as Simonoff (1996, §5.6.3).